vtexdocs/help-center-content/docs/tutorials/en/how-to-deprecate-and-undeprecate-your-app.md

 ---
-title: How to deprecate and undeprecate your app
+title: 'How to deprecate and undeprecate your app'
 id: 6HeHBEZeq9yFu6WqpOeLjG
 status: DRAFT
 createdAt: 2019-01-22T21:34:16.088Z